Worthing – St Symphorian, Durrington

 4. C E Welch: The Ruined Chapel at Durrington, SNQ 15 (May 1961) pp224-28

-My thanks to Josie Campbell for the photograph of the east end exterior and to Nick Wiseman for the remainder except the other one of the exterior.
+My thanks to Josie Campbell for the photograph of the east end exterior and to Nick Wiseman for the remainder except the other two of the exterior.